Building a Beneficial Metaverse, Part I:

 This series of articles defines the core model and vision behind the virtual worlds that would make up a net-positive metaverse grown from games.
 In Part II, I explore the specific details of how such a virtual world could be designed to achieve that goal, and our progress doing so with Eco.
 In Part III, I describe how great numbers of worlds like these can be connected together over time, creating a bottom-up metaverse that offers a distinct alternative to the walled-gardens many companies aim to create, and which would provide great value to its Citizens.
 Together they outline our current direction at Strange Loop Games: building a beneficial metaverse.

-This is the first article in a three-part series describing the vision of what we're building at Strange Loop Games.
+This is the first article in a three-part series describing the vision of what we're building at

-Click here for Part II: Worlds of Consequence.
+here for Part II: Worlds

-Click here for Part III: User Generated Societies.
+here for Part III: User

 Email: [email protected], Twitter @jkrajewski